scikit-learn/blog/_posts/2024-05-04-authorship-info.markdown

 - One can check the real authors and the history of the authors of any part of the code-base using `git blame` and other `git` tools.

-Therefore we came to the conclusion to change all inline license information to the following:
+Therefore we came to the conclusion to standardize all authorship information to mention "The scikit-learn developers", and have the license notice as:

 ```python
 # Authors: The scikit-learn developers